 - medical costs and insurance

-- transport costs, like car registration and public transport
+- transport costs, like car registration or public transport

 - family costs, like baby products, child care, school fees and sporting activities